Trung28899/BlockChain-Course-1/Proof Of Work/README.md

     `$ python3 -m backend.scripts.average_block_rate`

-        - Note that the average time to add block won't be close to 4s but the block are adjusting to have the MINE_RATE of 4s
+        - Note that the average time to add block won't be close to 4s but the block are adjusting to have the MINE_RATE of 4s.

+        Average time to add block will be about 2.8s Next commit we will optimized to have the average time to add block closer to the mine rate which is 4s

+4. 14th Commit: Hex To Binary Conversion

+        - In this commit we implement a hex to binary conversion function:
+            +, This helps complicate the algorithm so that the average time to add block closer to the mine rate which is 4s

+        - See files:
+            +, backend/utils/hex_to_binary.py
+            +, backend/tests/utils/test_hex_to_binary.py for testing
+            +, backend/blockchain/block.py: See how hex_to_binary() is used
+            +, Run command down below to see result:

+    `$ python3 -m backend.scripts.average_block_rate`
+    `$ python3 -m pytest backend/tests`